Print this page (attorney exhibit format)

 Boston-based, serving clients nationwide by appointment.

-This page gives the high-level path for preservation-first matters, from intake review through handling, delivery, and close-out.
-It shows how scope, authority, transfer planning, and close-out expectations stay aligned before technical handling begins.
-For the matter-by-matter sequence under confirmed terms, see the Engagement Process page.
+This page outlines the high-level sequence for preservation-first matters, from intake review through handling, delivery, and completion.
+It shows how scope, authorization, transfer planning, and expected preservation records stay aligned before technical handling begins.
+For the detailed engagement sequence, see the Engagement Process page.

 What stays aligned